What is music therapy?

 Music therapy can address a wide variety of clinical domains.
 Our staff strives to identify, develop, and adapt treatment plans based on the individual strengths and needs of each client based on the current research literature.
 Each goal area is treated through how the client engages, adapts, and initiates novel music experiences.

-If you have any questions about music therapy or would like to schedule a free sessions please contact the director of the music therapy program:
+If you have any questions about music therapy or would like to schedule a free session please contact the director of the music therapy program:

 Music therapy and Autism Spectrum Disorder